karthik-44/mlproject_endtoend/README.md

 These can be combined as a package and be deployed to any cloud environment or to pypi.

-## creation and Activation of virtual environment
+## Creation and Activation of Virtual Environment
 ```bash
 (base) E:\mlproject_endtoend>conda create -p venv_mlee python==3.9 -y
 (base) E:\mlproject_endtoend>conda activate venv_mlee/